AdamMisiak/eMenu/README.md

 # eMenu

-Siple REST API created to manage restaurant's menus.
-You can add, update and delete dishes and menus.
-Email notification with new dishes.
+Simple REST API created to manage restaurant's menus.
+It allows to add, update and delete dishes and menus, as well as to send email notifications with new dishes.
 Created with Django framework.

 ## Table of contents